5 spooky castles in the UK to visit this Halloween

 The Tower of London, one of the most famous fortresses on the planet, has served as a royal palace, a prison, an arsenal and even as a zoo.
 Nowadays this World Heritage Site houses the dazzling Crown Jewels.
 Learn about the Tower’s story on guided tours led by Yeoman Warders (the official name of the Beefeaters) who will tell you terrible tales of the past and ghastly ghost stories.

-The iconic monument in London is hosting an event this Halloween that explores the tower’s dark side.
+The iconic monument in London is hosting an event this Halloween that explores the tower’s darkest side.
 Watched over by ravens, you’ll experience a mystical adventure exploring areas like the Bloody Tower and Traitor’s Gate.
 You may even run into the ghost of Anne Boleyn and other legendary Tower inmates.

 Thanks to National Lottery players, The Tower of London received a £4.1 million grant.
 The grant allowed them to recreate the Tudor mansion and gardens in a way that represented different eras of the hall's history, including medieval herbs, Victorian fruit trees, and WWI-era allotments.